 748. Population Research Methods I (2) The course will focus on the development of integrated aims, literature reviews, and conceptual frameworks that provide the necessary foundation for successful community and health delivery translational research.
 To provide students with the opportunity to expand their ability to develop and communicate research concepts, the course will include numerous in-class activities and several written assignments.
+P-POI

 749. Population Research Methods II.
 (4) The course explores how study designs are selected and examines specific application of these designs within the community and health delivery settings.
 The latter part of the course focuses on measurement, with emphasis on the development of data collection forms and surveys.
 To provide students with the opportunity to expand their ability to develop and communicate research concepts, the course will include in-class activities plus a presentation and written assignments.

-761. Detecting and Understanding Health Disparities.
-(1) This course will define and measure health disparities, evaluate landmark reports, and examine the social determinants and health systems determinants of healthcare disparities.
+P-POI health disparities, evaluate landmark reports, and examine the social determinants and health systems determinants of healthcare disparities.
 Professional skills developed in this course will include evaluation of implicit bias, critical thinking in health care ethics, adjusting to group dynamics, and practice in public speaking.
+P-POI